jimtyhurst/Tinto-Tonight/docs/source.txt

 Report examining a crowd: Increment the EndingTasks of the village square.
 Report examining a young woman: Increment the EndingTasks of the village square.

-Every turn when EndingTasks of the village square > 2:
+Every turn when EndingTasks of the village square >= 3:
 	Say "You want to reach out to [bold type]touch Obasinjom[roman type] ...".

 Check touching Obasinjom:
+	If EndingTasks of the village square >= 3:
-	Try taking Obasinjom instead.
+		Try taking Obasinjom instead;
+	If EndingTasks of the village square < 3:
+		Say "You are not ready to touch him yet." instead.

 Check taking Obasinjom:
+	If EndingTasks of the village square < 3:
+		Say "You are not ready to touch him yet." instead;
-	say "You reach out to touch Obasinjom's cloak.
-You feel a strange tingling sensation ...
-[paragraph break]Finally, you were able to see Obasinjom!
-This is certainly good for your research, but you are even more touched by the outpouring of concern and compassion by the villagers for the young woman who presented herself before the juju.
-[paragraph break]You feel humbled.
+	If EndingTasks of the village square >= 3: say "You reach out to touch Obasinjom's cloak.
+You feel a strange tingling sensation ...[paragraph break]Finally, you were able to see Obasinjom!
+This is certainly good for your research, but you are even more touched by the outpouring of concern and compassion by the villagers for the young woman who presented herself before the juju.[paragraph break]You feel humbled.
 You came to this country proud, smart, relying on your money and education.
 Those were your strengths.
 Those were your source of power back home.
 However in this community, you see that relationships and community, generosity and hospitality, are the powerful forces for good.";
 	end the story.

 Chapter 4 - Acknowledgments